 With the question "How do we welcome those with the formal dress in our house?"
 I could hear the roaring of everyone responding: “Scissors!
 Scissors!
 Scissors! ”

 The waiter, who had the scissors, came close to me and cut off my tie in half.
 As a cup, he showed it to everyone in the place.
 He then hung it on the “tie wall.”
 Jeff put his hand on my shoulder and said, “Now you are one of us.”
 Ties of foreign guests from dozens of countries were hung on the wall.
 We sat at our table with the applause and words of others saying, “Now you are one of us.”
 The feelings and experiences I had, gave me a strange excitement.
 This was the excitement I needed to make my steak taste delicious.
 I ate it as a “new member of the family.”
 With appetite, enthusiasm, and without the tie.
 That night I also had that smile on my face as Jeff had.

 Years later, when I wear a tie, I remember this incident.
-None of the steaks I've eaten to date has the same taste.
+None of the steaks I've eaten to date have the same taste.

-What make the food delicious are the way they are presented and the experiences you have.
+What makes the food delicious is the way they are presented and the experiences you have.
 Today, different restaurants from around the world compete to make you experience this.
 They do not just give a taste.
 They give you memories you will never forget.